junxie6/docker-compose/mysql-replication/README.md

          Position: 154
 ```

-Stop the slave threads:
+On slave, stop the slave threads:

-\# mysql -e "STOP SLAVE;"
+root@mysql-slave # mysql -e "STOP SLAVE;"

-Clear the master info and relay log info repositories, deletes all the relay log files, and starts a new relay log file:
+On slave, clear the master info and relay log info repositories, deletes all the relay log files, and starts a new relay log file:

-\# mysql -e "RESET SLAVE;"
+root@mysql-slave # mysql -e "RESET SLAVE;"

 Note: This statement is meant to be used for a clean start.

+On slave, change the parameters that the slave server uses for connecting to the master server:

+root@mysql-slave # mysql

 mysql> CHANGE MASTER TO<br>
 MASTER_HOST='mysql-master',<br>